jharwell/sierra/docs/src/faq.rst

 #.
 Q: SIERRA doesn't generate any graphs during stage4/the graph I'm interested
    is not there.

-   A:SIERRA matches the stem of an output ``.csv`` file with the stem in a ``.yaml`` configuration file; if these are not the same, then no graph will be generated.
+   A: SIERRA matches the stem of an output ``.csv`` file with the stem in a ``.yaml`` configuration file; if these are not the same, then no graph will be generated.
 You can run SIERRA with ``--log-level=TRACE`` to during stage 4 to see which graphs it is generating, and which it is not because the